jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 * Get the pods more CPU consuming during the last 30m

-* Get the '/system/slice' CPU consuming to have the global slice consumption and '/system/slice/kubelet.service', during the last 30m
+* Get the '/system/slice' and '/system/slice/kubelet.service'.
+With this, we will know how much time 'Kubelet' is taking the CPU.
+But also, as reference with the whole time that '/system/slice' is consuming.
+Under this slice, we dont only have 'Kubelet' but other services as crio, sshd, etc.

 We will take this metrics with: